 As producer Kate brought composer Matthew Kaner to the project.
 I realised I’d recently been listening to Matt’s music when he was BBC Radio 3’s Embedded Composer during their 70th anniversary season.
 Matt, Kate and I met up in London to discuss the project the very day that the Hansel & Gretel picture book was being launched by Random Spectacular.
 We began to talk about a librettist.
 Simon Armitage’s name quickly came up, as he and I were already in conversation about illustrations for the revision and republishing of his translation of Sir Gawain and the Green Knight.
 (Forthcoming from Faber & Faber later this year.)
 In due course, he was approached by Kate, and after a meeting with the team to discuss ideas, he joined us.

-I’m visual supervisor and director to the production, and I’ll be working closely with Caroline Clegg, who’s been charged with the dramaturgy.
+I’m visual supervisor and director to the production.
+Caroline Clegg has been charged with the dramaturgy.
 (Dramaturgy is an alchemical art, hard to pin down with clarity, but basically making sure the many threads of the production pull together as planned to create a coherent whole.)

 The visual aesthetic of the project has radically changed from when I made the Hansel & Gretel picture book for Random Spectacular